The Performance Measurement Dilemma: Making the Case for an Investment-Based Efficiency Model for HUD’s Federal Block Grant Programs

 Why must practitioners who manage these programs for cities, counties, and states throughout the U.S. struggle to portray the effectiveness of these programs in their own communities?

-Can there be a solution to the HUD’s continuing challenge to prove that CDBG and HOME are accomplishing the objectives contained in their enabling legislation?
+Can there be a solution to HUD’s continuing challenge to prove that the CDBG and HOME Programs are accomplishing the objectives contained in their enabling legislation?
 Must CDBG and HOME disappear before anyone realizes their real impact and value to the nation?
-Read the full white paper here!.
+Contact us to learn more!

 |HUD Investment Efficiency Analysis Model